MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 Contoso has selected Azure Database Migration Service to allow the company to reuse the migration project whenever it needs to perform major-to-major upgrades.
 Because a single Database Migration Service activity only accommodates up to four databases, Contoso sets up several jobs by using the following steps.

 To prepare, set up a virtual network to access the database.
-You can create a virtual network connection by using [VPN gateways](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways) in various ways.
+Create a virtual network connection by using [VPN gateways](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways) in various ways.

 <!-- docsTest:ignore "Azure Database Migration Services" -->